NASA-JSC-Robotics/clr_demo_ws/README.md

 # Sample Containerized Workspace

-This empty workspace can be used a starting point for a Docker-enabled VCS or Git Submodules workspace.
+This empty workspace can be used a starting point for a Docker-enabled workspace using Git submodules.
 The contents of the `src` directory should be treated similarly to a "normal" ROS workspace.
 That is, source code can be imported and added as needed to `src/`, then be built and run inside of an isolated, ROS enabled environment.